-In July 2019, we were thrilled to achieve our Silver (Rights Aware) status, for the Unicef Rights Respecting Schools award.
-We are now undertaking our journey towards Gold (Rights Respecting) school.
-There are many areas of CVCC life where we can concentrate on embedding the Convention on the Rights of the Child; this is both implicitly in the general, everyday approach of staff and students, as well as explicitly in our policies and practice.
-We anticipate that it will take us a couple of years to travel from being 'Rights Aware' to the Gold standard of 'Rights Respecting', but we are committed to achieving this goal.
+In July 2022, we were thrilled to achieve our Gold (Rights Aware) status, for the UNICEF Rights Respecting Schools award.
+There are many areas of CVCC life where we concentrate on embedding the Convention on the Rights of the Child; this is both implicitly in the general everyday approach of staff and students, as well as explicitly in our policies and practice.